JimmyDuong00/docs.ottertech/content/02 Projects/(WIP) Azure to On-Prem Using VPN.md

   - azure
   - iam
 ---
-As organizations adopt a hybrid Cloud model, implementing IAM is done easier through EntraID and EntraConnect.

 We will implement Azure's lab on setting up a VPN from Azure to On Premises. https://learn.microsoft.com/en-us/training/modules/security-virtual-networks/6-virtual-wide-area-network